DasithKuruppu/etna/README.md

 Environment variables work in a similar way to command line arguments.
 They can be set in multiple ways depending on the terminal and operating system you are using.
 In a bash terminal you can specify environment variables as you use any of the above mentioned scripts by prepending the assignment to the command.
 For example, this project has the *PORT* environment variable enabled.
 In a bash terminal run `PORT=8080 npm run start` to run the API on port 8080.

-## Contributing

-Open an **issue** if you'd like to report a bug or a feature.
-Make sure to write a detailed description and indicate if you will or will not be resolving the issue yourself.

-If you are interested in contributing make sure to follow these practices:
-- Prepend branches with `fix/`, `feature/`, or `docs/` depending on the change being made
-- NPM commands `test`, `lint`, and `build` run without failing.
-- If you are solving an open issue, reference it in the Pull Request description using `Ref #<issue number>`.

 ## Jest

 Matterhorn has a unique Jest set up.
 Under the [`jest/`](./jest) directory there are three configuration files [`ci.config.json`](./jest/ci.config.json), [`coverage.config.json`](./jest/coverage.config.json), and [`test.config.json`](./jest/test.config.json).
 Each configuration file maps to a specific jest experience.